atulvsharma/AzureBootCamp/README.md

 ---

 ### 4. `main.tf`
-- Core Terraform configuration for your Azure application infrastructure:
+- Terraform configuration can be enhanced further to provision Azure resource like:
   - VMs, NSGs, Subnets, etc.

 ---